Contents

 8. Skateboard Rope Swing

-Don’t throw out that broken old skateboard!
+Don’t throw out that forgotten old skateboard!
+Some of the best garden ideas make use of what you’ve already got lying around.
 Remove the wheels and sand it down to create this fun side to side swing.
 These make a great addition to any custom built jungle gym.

 9. Back Garden Mini Golf

-Got a crazy golfer on your hands?
+This is a super fun way to transform garden spaces – you and your kids won’t even have to leave the house to enjoy a bit of crazy golf!
 This mini golf course is fun for all the family and all it takes it some wood to build the frames and some imagination to design the obstacles.
 Your kids will be busy perfecting their putt all summer long!

 10. Sunken Trampoline Ideas